anisjonischkeit/Purescript-Tic-Tac-Toe/README.md

 # Purescript-Tic-Tac-Toe

-Tic Tac Toe in purescript using sport
+Tic Tac Toe in purescript using spork